Khlick/RevealPack/docs/build.md

 - **toc_template:** The path to the template file for the table of contents.

+- **favicon:** Optional.
+When set to a path relative to the libraries directory (e.g., `favicon.png`), a favicon link is included in the reveal and TOC templates; when `null` or omitted, no favicon link is emitted.

 ### Note on Presentation Structure

 In the `<project root>/config.directories.source.root/config.directories.source.presentation_root` directory, each subdirectory is treated as a separate presentation.
 Each presentation directory may contain: